Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB for LGTs in general dimensions and with arbitrary boundary conditions

-Here, we prove that measurement bases satisfying the MUPB condition (Def.~\ref{def:MUPB}) in arbitrary dimensions and any boundary condition can be constructed with shallow depth quantum circuit, i.e. $\mathcal{O}(\log N)$ depth for the system size $N$.
-In this section, we utilize the stabilizer formalism again discussed in App.~\ref{app:proof}.
-Our concept in this section is mainly based on the literature~\cite{Aaronson:2004xuh}.
-First, for the simplicity of the discussion, we introduce the binary expression of the stabilizer formalism.
-Given $N$-qubit systems, if we have $S$ generators, stabilizers are represented by $S \times 2N$ matrices, where all elements are $0$ or $1$, that is $\mathbb{F}_2^{S \times 2N}$.
+Next, we introduce the binary expression of the stabilizer formalism to explain the canonical form of stabilizer groups~\cite{Aaronson:2004xuh}.
+Given $N_q$-qubit systems, if we have $S$ generators, stabilizers are represented by $S \times 2N_q$ matrices, where all elements are $0$ or $1$, that is $\mathbb{F}_2^{S \times 2N_q}$.
 The rows correspond to each stabilizer and the columns to each qubit.
 The former part of the matrices represents $X$ and the latter $Z$.
 Global phases get dropped.
-For example, Steane five qubit code \cite{nielsen2010quantum}:
+For example, the five-qubit code \cite{nielsen2010quantum}:

 can be equivalently expressed in the following matrix up to global phases: